VA-11 Hall-A: Character development

-According to the game's developers, they make an effort to create and fully explore their characters before placing them into the game.
-After thinking of a "cool trait or occupation" of the character, their detailed profile is made, "span[ning] from imagining their family life to sleeping habits to what kind of pizza toppings they might prefer."
-Although 70% of these traits are not mentioned in the game, they allow the developers to build up a mental image of the character which helps when writing about them, says VA-11 Hall-As programmer, Fernando Damas.
+Ortiz wanted to "[tell] stories outside the usual point of view", focusing on types of characters who would usually appear as NPCs in other games.
+The game's developers made an effort to create and fully explore their characters before placing them into the game.
+After thinking of a "cool trait or occupation" of the character, a detailed profile was made, "span[ning] from imagining their family life to sleeping habits to what kind of pizza toppings they might prefer."
+Damas explained that although 70% of these traits are not mentioned in the game, they allow the developers to build up a mental image of the character which helps when writing about them.
+He elaborated that the developers sought to deliver worldbuilding primarily through character interactions, believing that it "makes finding out about the world more natural."
 Before adding individual depth, the developers sought to first create a "base", consisting of an easily identifiable trait, for each character to curb redundancy and keep them unique.
 For example, "Alma started originally as 'Christmas Cake', Stella started as 'Ojou-sama' (a young, upper-class anime stock character), and Betty as 'Grumpy Granola Girl'".
 "Non-conformity" compared to traditional archetypes was a major factor in how Sukeban Games designed its characters, to be complex and "not defined by one way".
 Tropes were avoided; for example, Dorothy, an android sex worker, is portrayed with "a unique kind of independence" as opposed to "an edgy character to make things feel more 'mature'", which is the case with most other sex worker characters, according to Ortiz.